ycpcs/cs497-spring2019/syllabus.md

 York College’s mission statement stipulates that strict adherence to principles of academic honesty is expected of all students.
 Therefore, academic dishonesty will not be tolerated at York College.
 Academic dishonesty refers to actions such as, but not limited to, cheating, plagiarism, fabricating research, falsifying academic documents, etc., and includes all situations where students make use of the work of others and claim such work as their own.

-The following policy pertains to homework and graded (individual) programming assignments:
+The following policy pertains to homework and graded (individual) Lab assignments:

 > All graded (individual) programming assignments are to be completed individually.
 I encourage you to discuss high level concepts with other students, but any work you submit **must be yours alone**.
 >